-While targeting one muscle is a great place to start with basic isometrics and recruitment, dual channel monitoring can open up a world of possibilities.
-Whether using biofeedback to help identify areas of concern, show patients those issues and their progress towards resolving them in real time, or document progress, mTrigger can provide a wealth of information.
-This information can improve decision-making, performance, and ultimately outcomes.
+While targeting one muscle with basic isometrics is a great place to start with mTrigger biofeedback, dual channel monitoring opens a world of new possibilities.
+Whether using biofeedback to help identify areas of concern, show patients poor movement patterns, or demonstrate progress towards their goals in real time, mTrigger can provide a wealth of information.
+This information can improve clinical decision-making, performance, and ultimately patient outcomes.
 By improving awareness of activation in multiple muscles, mTrigger can provide nuanced, customized feedback that helps you and your patients get more out of every rep performed.

-Read on for some awesome examples of dual channel applications!
+Now let’s go through some examples of dual channel applications!

 ACTIVATION RATIO MONITORING